 For example, your next marketing campaign might consist of an advert in the Daily Telegraph and a direct mailshot.
 Assigning a unique phone number to each of those activities allows you to immediately see the specific source that generated your inbound enquiries.
 What’s more, you can then link each advertisement to a sale.

 The hotel marketing teams would buy ad space in high-end publications, they advertised on billboards and attended travel exhibitions across the world.
 Allocating a unique phone number to each of these adverts and events would have allowed us to see the impact they made on enquiries – and, more importantly – precisely what the ROI for each activity was.

 Open rates, click-through rates, form fills, likes, and mentions don’t always tell us the full story.
 To accurately measure user engagement, you need to evolve beyond counting clicks.

-Classic numbers applied to your online activities allow you to delve deeper into the mind-set of your target prospects and provide you with insight that is much more revealing than clicks:
+Static phone numbers applied to your online activities allow you to delve deeper into the mind-set of your target prospects and provide you with insight that is much more revealing than clicks:

 - Keyword tracking – identify exactly which keywords your customers search for when they are ready to convert.
 A high-priced keyword, for example, may not be converting online but it might be generating valuable calls.
 You can have a unique number for each keyword, ad group, campaign, or account.